This page written circa 18 August, 2016.

 electronic projects on the boil.

-It is a quiet period now, but the winter solstice and now the equinox have passed, the days get longer.
+It is a quiet period now, but the winter solstice has long passed, the days get longer.

 Looking back to a